pfnet-research/BMI219-2017-DeepQSAR/README.md

 This is an example of the application of deep learning to Quantitative structure–activity relationship (QSAR) prediction.

-This example is based on [1], but some minor modifications are applied.
+The implementation is based on [1], but some minor modifications are applied.
 We use [PubChem](https://pubchem.ncbi.nlm.nih.gov) as a dataset of chemical compounds and assay outcomes, and [Chainer](http://chainer.org) to build, train, and evaluate deep learning models.

-See commentary.md for the detail explanation.
+See `commentary.md` for the detail explanation.

 # Dependency